A Mosaic for UIC Transformation

 UIC will offer living and lifelong learning environments that promote understanding and appreciation of identities.Goal 3|

-The Office of Diversity’s Inclusive Classroom Initiative (ICI) lives at the intersection of three key institutional priorities at UIC: diversity, equity, and inclusion; student success; and teaching excellence.
-The initiative is based on the understanding that effective, high-quality teachers understand both the academic discipline—what they are teaching—as well as the students that they teach—who they are teaching.
-They also, importantly, take pedagogy seriously—how they are teaching.
-In its broadest sense, the Inclusive Classroom Initiative is designed to support UIC faculty in intentionally constructing classroom environments which encourage the learning and overall well-being of all students at UIC.
+The Office of Diversity’s Inclusive Classroom Initiative (ICI) lives at the intersection of three key institutional diversity priorities at UIC: access, equity, and inclusion; student success; and teaching excellence.
+ICI is based on the understanding that effective, high-quality teachers understand both the academic discipline—what they are teaching—as well as the students that they teach—who they are teaching.
+They also take pedagogy seriously—how they are teaching.
+In its broadest sense, the Inclusive Classroom Initiative is designed to support faculty in intentionally constructing classroom environments which encourage the learning and overall well-being of all students at UIC.

 Cultivating an Inclusive STEM Classroom